-Return on total assets Equity ratio = Total operating profit of the year / Average total assets during the year () = Total equity (incl. provisions and minority shares) in the end of the year / Current ratio Dividend per share Turnover growth Total assets in the end of the year = Total current assets in the end of the year / Total current liabilities in the end of the year () = Year's total dividend per share announced by the corporation = (Year-end turnover - Beginning of the year turnover) / Beginning of the year turnover were regarded as one disposal.
+Average total assets = (Year-end total assets + beginning of the year total assets)/2 were regarded as one disposal.
 This sample included 22 disposals performed by 18 different companies between the years 1998-2002 (see Table 2).
 Retail corporations carried out over 30% of the total value of the sample transactions and telecom corporations almost 64%.
 Thus, the retail and telecom sectors together were responsible for almost 94% of the total value of the sample transactions, which is why these two sectors were chosen to be investigated more accurately.
 Due to the unavailability of financial data of the sample corporations, the study was restricted to transactions that were carried out between the years 1998-2002.
 The second sample was formed in order to compare whether the retail corporations that disposed large operational corporate real estate portfolios between the years 1999-2002 were